MinghuiChen43/awesome-deep-phenomena/README.md

 ## Deep Double Descent

 ### Deep Double Descent 2022

+- Sparse Double Descent: Where Network Pruning Aggravates Overfitting. [[paper]](https://arxiv.org/abs/2206.08684) [[code]](https://github.com/hezheug/sparse-double-descent)
+  - Zheng He, Zeke Xie, Quanzhi Zhu, Zengchang Qin. *ICML 2022*
+  - Key Word: Deep Double Descent; Lottery Ticket Hypothesis.
+  - <details><summary>Digest</summary> While recent studies focused on the deep double descent with respect to model overparameterization, they failed to recognize that sparsity may also cause double descent.
+In this paper, we have three main contributions.
+First, we report the novel sparse double descent phenomenon through extensive experiments.
+Second, for this phenomenon, we propose a novel learning distance interpretation that the curve of ℓ2 learning distance of sparse models (from initialized parameters to final parameters) may correlate with the sparse double descent curve well and reflect generalization better than minima flatness.
+Third, in the context of sparse double descent, a winning ticket in the lottery ticket hypothesis surprisingly may not always win.

 - Phenomenology of Double Descent in Finite-Width Neural Networks. [[paper]](https://arxiv.org/abs/2203.07337) [[code]](https://github.com/sidak/double-descent)
   - Sidak Pal Singh, Aurelien Lucchi, Thomas Hofmann, Bernhard Schölkopf. *ICLR 2022*